The Dallas Mavericks Are Back But Will They Be Coming Back Better Than Ever?

 “Things have been going good.
 Everything is on track.
 Everything is on schedule, thankfully.
 No hiccups,” said Powell.

+Last season was a long list of disruptions for Carlisle, some due to key injuries and of course, then the COVID-19 delay.
+This season he would like to be able to establish some sense of consistency with his rotation.

-When Carlisle was asked about the Maverick’s lineup and fluidity for this season and if it will be similar to last season, “We have to have these guys ready for anything we are going to have to have a level of fluidity,” said Carlisle.
+“We have to have these guys ready for anything we are going to have to have a level of fluidity,” said Carlisle.
 “I am a former player I started a total of one game in my NBA career and so I don’t have the direct experience of of being the guy that was used to starting or anything, but I do know that if you can settle on a lineup that is consistent and keeping roles consistent it’s always a better situation.”

 Carlisle was infamous for not having a lineup that’s set in stone and having strong depth and bench play.
 Last season that came in handy when Dallas struggled to stay healthy.
 With having gritty players like Josh Richardson on the team it may be that Carlisle might have a more consistent starting lineup.